MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/roadmunk-tutorial.md

 Configure and test Azure AD SSO with Roadmunk by using a test user called *B.Simon*.
 To make SSO work, you need to establish a link relationship between an Azure AD user and the related user in Roadmunk.

-To configure and test Azure AD SSO with Roadmunk:
+Here's an overview of how to configure and test Azure AD SSO with Roadmunk:

 1. [Configure Azure AD SSO](#configure-azure-ad-sso) so that your users can use this feature.
-    1. [Create an Azure AD test user](#create-an-azure-ad-test-user) to test Azure AD SSO with B.Simon.
+    1. [Create an Azure AD test user](#create-an-azure-ad-test-user) to test Azure AD SSO by using B.Simon.
     1. [Assign the Azure AD test user](#assign-the-azure-ad-test-user) to enable B.Simon to use Azure AD SSO.
 1. [Configure Roadmunk SSO](#configure-roadmunk-sso) to configure the SSO settings on the application side.
     1. [Create a Roadmunk test user](#create-roadmunk-test-user) so that you can link the counterpart of B.Simon in Roadmunk to the Azure AD representation of the user.